Tay Anderson: Early life and education

 Anderson was born to Mia Anderson, a single mother who was a teenager when he was born.
 He grew up in Kansas City, Kansas, and moved to Denver to attend high school.
 He attended two other schools before settling on Manual High School, where he later became student body president.
-While at Manual, he decided to run to become a Director of the Denver Public Schools Board of Education.
-At the time he was 19 years old, thus becoming the youngest person to date to run for a Denver school board.
+While at Manual, he decided to run to become a director of the Denver Public Schools Board of Education.
+At the time he was 19 years old, thus becoming the second youngest person to date to run for a Denver school board.
+(In 1977, Meyer Persow, ne Kadovitz, was 18 years old when he ran for the Denver School Board, finishing 11th out of 18 candidates).

 Anderson lost that election, and instead enrolled at Metropolitan State University of Denver to study education and also began working in restorative justice within Denver Public Schools.
 He decided to run for the Board of Education again in 2019, campaigning on supporting low-performance schools, putting a pause on approving new charter schools, and reforming how punishment was conducted at schools.
 Anderson decisively won this election, and doing so ushered in Denver's first anti-reform, pro-union school board in over a decade.
 In a three-way race, he won about 51% of the total vote.
 He is one of the youngest elected officials in Colorado history, being just 21 at the time of his inauguration.